458 Lott Ammo

 History of .458 Lott Ammunition

-The inspiration for a new design in ammunition can come from many different inspirations, sometimes the idea that a cartridge can be "just a little more accurate" or have "a little more power" can be the motivation for a leap forward in cartridge design.
-The .458 Lott was inspired by a near death encounter by gun writer Jacques "Jack" Lott while hunting Cape Buffalo in Africa.
-Lott was using a .458 Winchester Magnum that did not stop a buffalo before it injured him.
+The inspiration for a new design in ammunition can come from many different sources.
+Sometimes designers are motivated by the idea that a cartridge could be "just a little more accurate" or could have "just a little more power," and the result can be a significant advancement in cartridge design.
+The inspiration for the .458 Lott was a near death encounter in Africa.
+Gun writer Jacques "Jack" Lott was hunting Cape Buffalo with a .458 Winchester Magnum.
+He shot the buffalo, but could not stop it before it injured him.
 He returned from Africa on a quest to find or develop a cartridge more suitable for taking dangerous game.

-The .458 Lott is not likely to gain a large following in North American hunting circles, it is a heavy recoiling, expensive and carries much more power than is really needed for the type of game found here.
-However, if you are going to hunt Cape Buffalo, Elephant or any large and dangerous game, the .458 Lott is worth a close look.
+The .458 Lott is unlikely to become a popular cartridge for hunting game in North America, as the recoil is heavy, the price is high, and the power is excessive for game animals found here.
+For hunting Cape Buffalo, however, elephants or any other large and dangerous game, the .458 Lott is worth considering.

 Discuss 458 Lott ammunition by adding your comment to the 0 comments below or by asking a new question